dy1z/docs/content/docs/configuration/tailwindcss.md

 },
 ```

-### @screen sm

-A breakpoint for mobile devices, adjust as needed.

-More on screens, in the [Tailwind CSS docs &nearr;](https://tailwindcss.com/docs/responsive-design)
+More on screens, in the [Tailwind CSS docs](https://tailwindcss.com/docs/responsive-design).

 ## Plugins